LilleJohs/Cosmic_Birefringence/README.md

 # Cosmic Birefringence

-This code reproduces the results of arXiv:2205.13962 where Planck and WMAP polarization data are jointly sampled to measure the cosmic birefringence angle.
+This code reproduces the results of Eskilt & Komatsu (2022) where Planck and WMAP polarization data are jointly sampled to measure the cosmic birefringence angle.
 The details behind the method of analysis can be found in

 * Y. Minami et al., Progress of Theoretical and Experimental Physics 2019, 083E02 (2019), arXiv:1904.12440 [astro-ph.CO]